 In Ontario, this “estate administration tax” works out to approximately 1.25% of the total value of your estate.
 That equals $5 per $1,000 for the first $50,000 of assets and $15 per $1,000 for assets over $50,000.
 (No taxes are due for estates under $1,000.)
 Even a modest $200,000 estate could cost $2,500 in probate fees.

 Wouldn’t you rather see that go to your heirs?
-Since Ontario has no gift or i nheritance taxes, you could increase the value of your estate by gifting assets beforehand.
+Since Ontario has no gift or inheritance taxes, you could increase the value of your estate by gifting assets beforehand.
 Your heirs could even save money on executor’s fees.
 Fewer assets to dispose of can mean lower fees owed to the person handling your will.

-Consider joint ownership of real estate.
+Consider joint ownership of the real estate.
 Transferring your home to a child could allow you to live in the home, but keep it out of your estate.
 Include a “right of survivorship” in the agreement so it is clear you intend for the home to pass to your survivor(s).
 The clearer your agreement is, the easier it is to transfer assets after death.
 Your heirs will only need a copy of your death certificate to finalize the deal.

 You can even register investments jointly with your children, allowing you to hold investments outside of your estate.
-Those same stocks, bonds and mutual funds worth $1 million could attract $14,500 in probate fees if left in your will.
+Those same stocks, bonds, and mutual funds worth $1 million could attract $14,500 in probate fees if left in your will.

 Gifting your estate can be complex as there are always some possible tax implications.
 Canada Revenue Agency may tax you for a capital gain if assets increased in value between the time you bought and gifted them.
-Also be aware your heirs could lose some or all of your assets if they divorce or go bankrupt.
+Also, be aware your heirs could lose some or all of your assets if they divorce or go bankrupt.
 That could affect you if your family supports you financially.
 Or you live in a home or cottage you have already given someone else.
-A financial planner can help you with minimize your risk.
+A financial planner can help you minimize your risk.
 Ask us for a referral.